e-Learning Blog

 Advantages and Disadvantages of Real-Time Online Training

-Having reviewed the features of Zoom, let's discuss the types of online training.
-There are two main categories: on-demand and real-time.
+After reviewing Zoom's features, we will discuss the types of online training.
+There are two main types: on-demand and real-time.

-On-demand online training is in the form of watching pre-recorded videos.
-While there is no interactive communication with the instructor, there is the advantage of being able to take the training at your convenience.
-The training content is saved and published, allowing participants to replay it as many times as they like at their preferred timing.
-It is very convenient to record classes or training conducted via Zoom for those who could not attend to watch later.
+On-demand online training involves watching pre-recorded videos.
+While you cannot have interactive communication with the instructor, it offers the advantage of allowing you to take the training whenever it suits you.
+The training content is saved and published, enabling participants to play it back as many times as they want at their preferred timing.
+Recording classes or training sessions conducted on Zoom is very convenient for those who could not attend to watch later.

-In the case of online training using the web conferencing system Zoom, it is classified as "real-time type."
-The advantages and disadvantages of real-time online training include the following.
+When using Zoom, a web conferencing system, for online training, it is classified as "real-time type."
+The advantages and disadvantages of real-time online training are as follows.

 ・Communication becomes more active